How to File a DBA in New Jersey

 Sole Proprietorships & Partnerships

-Obtain the form from the County Clerk’s office in the county where the business is located.
+Businesses needing a Certificate of Trade Name will obtain a form from the County Clerk’s office in the county where the business is located.
+Several Clerks have the form online, and all will have them available to pick up.

 Information requested on the form includes: